aolunuga/opproject/readme_open.txt

 7. (OPTIONAL) If you want to start with some demo data load the demo data by executing the folling SQL file (see Appendix B):
    - demodata07.sql

 Note: This step is optional.
 If you do not upload the demo data a new, plaim repository will be created at the first startup of the web application.

+8. Copy a valid license file ("license.oxl.xml") into the opproject folder

-8. Stop Tomcat and restart it in order to make sure that the JDBC driver gets loaded and your previous configuration file is loaded (in case you provided one).
+9. Stop Tomcat and restart it in order to make sure that the JDBC driver gets loaded and your previous configuration file is loaded (in case you provided one).